emissary-ingress/emissary/docs/user-guide/getting-started.md

 which should return the same information as above.

 That's all there is to it.
-Ambassador will faithfully proxy any HTTP request matching the mapping to your service, transparently.
+If there were other endpoints exposed by the `usersvc` we could use Ambassador to proxy any HTTP requests to them, too: any request matching a mapped prefix will be transparently routed to the mapped service.

 Finally, to get rid of the mapping, use a DELETE request: